Extruding the vortex lattice: two reacting populations of dislocations: Abstract

 \section{Abstract}

-A uniquely controllable soft solid is realised in vortex matter\cite{eskildsen2011,guillamon2014,lukyanchuk2015} in a type II superconductor.
-The two-dimensional unit cell area can be varied\cite{fasano2008} by a factor of $10^4$ in the solid phase, without a change of crystal symmetry offering unparalleled, and easy, exploration of extreme regimes compared to ordinary materials.
+{\bf A controllable soft solid is realised in vortex matter\cite{eskildsen2011,guillamon2014,lukyanchuk2015} in a type II superconductor.
+The two-dimensional unit cell area can be varied\cite{fasano2008} by a factor of $10^4$ in the solid phase, without a change of crystal symmetry offering easy exploration of extreme regimes compared to ordinary materials.
 The capacity to confine two-dimensional vortex matter to mesoscopic regions\cite{kes2004,lukyanchuk2015} provides an arena for the largely unexplored metallurgy of plastic deformation {\em at large density gradients}.
-Our simulations reveal a novel plastic flow in this driven non-equilibrium system, utilising {\em two} distinct, but strongly interacting, populations of dislocations.
+Our simulations reveal a novel plastic flow mechanism in this driven non-equilibrium system, utilising {\em two} distinct, but strongly interacting, populations of dislocations.
 One population facilitates the relaxation of density; a second aids the relaxation of shear stresses concentrated at the boundaries.
-The disparity of the bulk and shear moduli in vortex matter ensures the dislocation motion follows the overall continuum flow reflecting density variation.
+The disparity of the bulk and shear moduli in vortex matter ensures the dislocation motion follows the overall continuum flow reflecting density variation.}

-Soft matter forms a versatile laboratory to study plastic deformation, including: the observation of dislocation nucleation\cite{spaepen1}, motion\cite{spaepen2,hirth2009,kukubo2002,kes2004,miguel2011}, reactions\cite{Irvine} and role in grain boundary processes.
-Soft {\em vortex} matter has the specific advantage that the density of vortices can be changed easily by altering the magnetic field applied, and a density {\em gradient} is created by applying a field gradient.
-The novel regime of large density gradients is naturally studied by extrusion along a channel between reservoirs of different densities.
+Soft matter forms a versatile laboratory to study plastic deformation, including: the observation of dislocation nucleation\cite{spaepen1}, motion \cite{spaepen2, hirth2009,kukubo2002,kes2004,miguel2011,ray2014}, reactions\cite{Irvine} and role in grain boundary processes \cite{menezes}.
+Soft {\em vortex} matter has the specific advantage that the density of vortices can be changed easily by altering the magnetic field applied, and a density {\em gradient} is created by applying a field gradient \cite{ray,irvine2}.
+The regime of large density gradients has been extensively studied in colloidal systems \cite{koppl2006, peeters2009}.
+Here, the regime of large density gradients in vortex matter is naturally studied by extrusion along a channel between reservoirs of different densities.
 The resulting time dependent non-equilibrium state is the subject of this article.

 The channel is formed by a clean (unpinned) region of width $w$ between walls provided by two pinned regions of vortex lattice.
 Altering the external magnetic field alters the density of vortices within the channel, while the pinned regions are unaltered for moderate changes of field.
 Except when we explicitly compare with the liquid phase, our simulations are at a sufficiently low temperature that--for our finite sample--there are no thermally excited Halperin-Nelson-Young dislocations.